Remembering to Be Fair: Non-Markovian Fairness in Sequential Decision Making

 \section{Preliminaries}

-In this section we provide basic definitions in service of our characterization of fair sequential decision making.
-As a starting point, we consider an environment that is fully observable with dynamics that are governed by a Markov Decision Process (MDP) \citep{puterman2014markov}.
-We utilize an MDP variant that makes explicit the stakeholders that are acting and/or affected by the sequential decision-making process, and their individual reward functions.
+We consider an environment that is fully observable with dynamics that are governed by a Markov Decision Process (MDP) \citep{puterman2014markov}.
+We utilize an MDP variant that makes explicit the stakeholders that are affected by the sequential decision-making process and their individual reward functions.
 Our definition is functionally equivalent to that of a multi-objective MDP \citep{RoijersJAIR13multiobjective}.